webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-You can specify the column name (defaults to the field name if not specified):
+You can specify the column name (defaults to field name when not specified):

 ```php
 Validator::make($data, [